sendgrid/docs/source/Integrate/Tutorials/Zapier/sending_for_new_webhook_data.md

 navigation:
   show: true
 ---
-#Send emails through SendGrid for new caught webhook data

 If you want to receive a SendGrid email every time you receive a new webhook post, you can do that using [Zapier](http://zapier.com).